What is a herniated disc and how can physical therapy help if you are diagnosed with one?

 In the meantime, there are options to help ease your pain.

-Let’s take a closer look at the causes and symptoms of this condition, and the relief that a Washington DC physical therapist can offer.
+Let’s take a closer look at the causes and symptoms of this condition, and the relief that we can offer at our Washington DC physical therapist clinic.

 What Is A Herniated Disc?